 Currently, multiple complex issues threaten the health and lives of all people on earth.
 Such issues include the unexpectedly rapid worsening of climate change, large-scale natural disasters, and environmental degradation, as well as the escalation of international conflicts, widening disparity, and the international spread of infectious diseases, such as the novel coronavirus.
 We must now reaffirm our commitment to Kyoto University's mission — we must earnestly and determinedly seek solutions to the multifaceted and complex issues being faced by global society, and consistently share our progress with society.

-2022 will mark the 125th anniversary of Kyoto University's founding.
+2022 marked the 125th anniversary of Kyoto University's founding.
 Throughout its history the University's pioneering spirit of creativity and diversity has borne much fruit, but to maintain the production of such nourishing fruit in the future, we must plant seedlings and cultivate them properly.
-By firmly linking the University's chain of achievements throughout the past 120 years to its future, we will continue to make the utmost efforts to contribute to society through the creation of new intellectual value and the cultivation of outstanding human resources.
+By firmly linking the University's chain of achievements throughout the past 125 years to its future, we will continue to make the utmost efforts to contribute to society through the creation of new intellectual value and the cultivation of outstanding human resources.